Westfield-Codes/rps-web-app-VictoriaWHS/README.md

 1. **done** showRound(): get score from local storage, JSON.parsed.
 1. **done** showRound(): replace "Score: loading" in scoreBox with score.toString()
 1. **done**findWinner(): store the winner in local storage as winner.
-1. findWinner(): After you added 1 to the round, get the score array from local storage, JSON.parsed.
+1. **done**findWinner(): After you added 1 to the round, get the score array from local storage, JSON.parsed.
 1. findWinner(): create a players array with the two players, "You" first.
 This should match the values in winArray.
 1. findWinner(): set win equal to the index of the winner in players[].
 So if winner is "I", it is players[1] so win = 1.
 1. findWinner(): increase by one the value of the element in the score array with index win